growdigital/course/plan/plan-script.md

-Greetings and welcome to lecture number 2 of the Backyard Forest, the online course for anyone who wants to transform their garden into a lush food forest, working with nature to grow edible crops, _and_ create a haven for wildlife.
+Greetings and welcome to the Backyard Forest, an online course for everyone who wants to transform their garden into a lush food forest and wildlife haven.

-This lecture is all about planning your backyard forest.
-And it’s a big one, packed full of nutritious information.

 My name is Jake Rayson and I’m a forest gardener and forest garden designer.

+This is the second lecture, and it’s about how to plan your backyard forest.
+It’s a big one, packed full of nutritious information, so pay attention!

+## Course overview

+This is number 2 of 8 lectures in total.
+The first 3 lectures are about observing, planning and designing.
+Then we get our hands really dirty for the next 3 lectures, and start on the _structure_ of the garden: establishing windbreaks, building features, establishing paths and planting the canopy layer, the big trees.

+There’s a natural pause, and then the final 2 lectures are about filling in the structure: clearing the ground, and then planting the shrubs and the ground cover.

 ## What you’ll learn

-Now I want to give you an outline of what you’ll learn on this mini-course.

-Firstly, we’ll look at what makes a Backyard Forest, and  _why_ they’re so important.

-Then, why should you bother planning at all?
-What’s the problem with planting in a random fashion?
-What’s the difference between a plan, a map and design?
-I'll cover these questions, and more.

-Thirdly, you get a magnificent downloadable checklist, which will help you document what you already have and what you might want.

-And finally, I show you _how_ to create a simple map, either with paper or on the computer.

-And _finally_, finally, there’s some bonus top design tips.

-So, without further ado, let’s get learning!

-## Backyard Forest definition

-A backyard forest is quite simply an **edible ecosystem**.
-It’s a way of growing edible crops _with_ nature.
-There are a few different names for such a growing system; I normally call it a forest garden but you will also hear food forest and edible landscape.

-I call it a Backyard Forest because I want to emphasise that _every_ garden, no matter the size, can be a forest garden.
-As a heads-up, I’ll use the terms interchangeably throughout the course.

-> Work with nature to grow edible crops,
-> emulate the woodland edge using
-> perennial & ground cover plants

-As you can see, **sustainability** is at the core of forest gardening; it’s all about letting nature do the heavy lifting, with minimal inputs.

-# Edible ecosystem

-What you’re really doing is growing fruit, nuts, vegetables, salad and herbs in a **widlife garden**.
-It’s the garden itself that provides fertility, weed and pest control.
-Central to any wildlife garden is **native plants**, as these have co-evolved with native wildlife, providing food and shelter for all stages and life cycles.
-And this is exciting, because now you're gardening for **everyone**, with added purpose.

-# Why a Backyard Forest?

-So, why a backyard forest?
-Well, there are 2 reasons which are really 2 sides of the same problem: the ecological and climate emergency.

-We’re living through an age of mass extinction, driven by extreme climate change and habitat destruction, and the way that we live is the cause of it.

-Essentially, we need to live sustainably in order to sustain life,
+You’ll learn, first of all, _why_ plans are useful, the whole reason to have a plan in the first place.

+As part of the planning process, you’ll learn how to create a map, both a paper and computer map.

+A map is where you’ll document your observations of what is around you, and we’ll cover which observations to make with a handy checklist, in quite some detail.

+Then, I’ll show you some rudimentary measuring techniques, to further refine your map.

+And finally, we’ll go through how to make a wishlist of desirable features and a wishlist of plants that you might like.

-# Characteristics
+# 1. Plan

-A forest garden has some key characteristics.
-First and foremost, they are sustainable: self-sustaining ecosystems that provide their own fertility and pest control.
-There’s no need to bring anything extra into your Backyard Forest.
-The second characteristic is that it’s a **productive** garden, it’s geared up to provide a harvest of a whole range of different crops.
-Thirdly, as mentioned before, a Backyard Forest is **wildlife friendly by design**, by working _with_ nature.
-Number four, a Backyard Forest is gardening **in 3D** ie it uses all the available space, by using all the layers: the tree canopy, shrubs, herbaceous perennials, ground cover, climbers etc. And the fifth and final characteristic is that the vast majority of forest garden plants are perennial.
-This simply means that the plants grow for more than a couple of years, for example, trees, and herbaceous perennials like rhubarb.
-Annuals such as poppies and carrots only have a lifespan of one year.
-The reason for using perennials is that they are lower maintenance and more resilient.
-There _are_ annual plants in a forest garden but these tend to be ones that self-seed freely, for example nasturtiums and poached egg plant.

-# Reasons to plan
+## Why plans are useful

+1. By creating a map of the land, you have somewhere to log your observations, visualise your wishlist and start designing.

-Like everything in life, you need to **work with what you’ve got**.
+2. Like everything in life, you need to **work with what you’ve got**.
 This means documenting what is around you.

-And then, you need to be clear what it is that you want, by making a wishlist.
-What vegetables do you like, what crops do you want, what space do you imagine?
+3. And then, you need to be clear what it is that you want, by making a wishlist.
+What vegetables do you like, what crops do you want, what space can you imagine?

-Once you've done this, create a map of the land.
-This is the place to log your observations, visualise your wishlist and start designing.

-When you have designed, then it's time to create a plan of action by distilling a series of doable steps.

-# Plan, Design, Plan
+## Plan, Design, Schedule

-To help make the process clearer, I've divided up the planning and design stage into 3 steps: plan ➡️ design ➡️ plan
+To help make the process clearer, I've divided up the planning and design stage into 3 steps: plan ➡️ design ➡️ schedule

 # next slide